fcarrus/ocp-ovs-nodecheck/README.md

 * For each Pod, look at its logs

 ```
-oc logs -f ds/ocp-ovs-nodecheck
+oc logs -f pods/ocp-ovs-nodecheck-gbx8m
 ```

-you should see something like:
+You should see something like:

 ```
 Found 5 Pods in the namespace: